dgdevel/repeat/README.md

 Under the `dgdevel.repeat.predef.tokenhandlers` package there are some useful implementation, to be used to extend the syntax.

+Due to the parser simplicity they are evaluated in the order in which they appears, using only the prefix string.
+If an ambiguity arise the longest match takes precedence.
+For example defining both `<% .. %>` and `<%= .. %>` will match the latter.
+Then it will proceed on finding the closing tag, and if found it will call the `accept` method passing the content string; if it fails to accept a `ParseException` will be thrown.

 ### Presets

 Two presets can be found under the `dgdevel.repeat.predef.syntax` package: a jsp like syntax and a mustache like syntax.
 See examples for usage.